nChain Event

 if result = error // try again later

-The business can employ iteration to verify the collection of items.
+The business can employ iteration to verify some or all of the collection of items.

 Benefits